 The DBS issues a DBS disclosure certificate to the subject of the check only, rather than to the college.
 It is a condition of employment with the college that the original disclosure certificate is provided to the college within four weeks of it being received by the applicant.
-A convenient time and date for doing so should be arranged with the HR Department as soon as the certificate has been received.
+A convenient time and date for doing so should be arranged with Reception as soon as the certificate has been received.
 Applicants who are unable to come to the college to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
-Certified copies must be sent to the HR and Compliance Officer Where a certified copy is sent, the original disclosure certificate must still be provided on the first working day.
+Certified copies must be sent to Reception.
+Where a certified copy is sent, the original disclosure certificate must still be provided on the first working day.
 Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the college.